 Revolutionary in its own right, Force Friday uniquely releases movie-inspired toys several months before the film’s release date.
 In the case of Force Awakens, the toys brought brand new characters into the Star Wars universe–in true Disney fashion, this was done in an all-out celebration, including limited edition posters, YouTube unboxing videos, and toy-targeted promotions.

 The packaging features Poe Dameron, lightsaber-yielding Rey, and Finn.
-Poe and Finn’s “look” appear to be relatively unchanged since The Force Awakens, but Rey has definitely undergone some major changes since her last mission to save the galaxy.
+Poe and Finn’s “look” appears to be relatively unchanged since The Force Awakens, but Rey has definitely undergone some major changes since her last mission to save the galaxy.
 Rey’s black tones to her outfit and new hairstyle lead fans to believe it’s a symbol of embracement for her Jedi heritage (we hope!).
-Here is a checklist for the upcoming new toys to be released for Star Wars 8.

 When this fateful night arrives, fans can expect events going on in all corners of the Star Wars galaxy.
 Based on 2015’s Force Friday events, Covergirl & Max Factor, Duracell, FCA US, General Mills, HP, Subway, Verizon, LEGO and Toys “R” Us are all potential participants in the celebration.
 Fans can gather in excited crowds at stores to be some of the first to get their hands on limited edition t-shirts, posters, and of course, the highly anticipated lines of merchandise for The Last Jedi.